-Buoys are generally described in detail only where they have special navigational significance, or where the scale of the chart is too small to show details.
+Buoys are described in detail only where they have special navigational significance, or where the scale of the chart is too small to clearly show all the details.

-Chart references, in italics in the text, refer to the largest scale Canadian chart but occasionally a smaller scale chart may be quoted where its use is more appropriate.
+Chart references, in italics, refer to the largest scale Canadian chart.
+Occasionally a smaller scale chart may be quoted where its use is more appropriate.

-Tidal information is not given; this information is available in Canadian Tide and Current Tables.
-Any known unusual changes in water level, however, are mentioned.
+Tidal information relating to the vertical movements of the water is not given and the Canadian Tide and Current Tables should be consulted.
+However, abnormal changes in water level are noted.